Hormone replacement therapy (HRT) has been the most used treatment for menopausal weight gain and hot flashes.

 Try adding balancing foods into your diet

-Night sweats and hot flashes may not stop with one new food, but in combination, the following foods should create some nice improvements.
+Night sweats and hot flashes may not stop with one new food, but in combination, the following foods should create

 Tastes of foods have been used in traditional medicines for many years.
 The bitter Gentian root or Long Dan Cao in Chinese Medicine is often used in Europe to build digestion.
 To disperse heat in Chinese Medicine, bitter foods are often used.